praat/praat/README.md

 ### 4.4.
 Chromebook development set-up

-Parallels Desktop 17 has no emulator for Chrome, so the choice is between building Praat on a Chromebook directly or building Praat on Ubuntu 18.04 or 20.04.
+Parallels Desktop 17 has no emulator for Chrome, so the choice is between building Praat on a Chromebook directly or building Praat on Ubuntu 18.04 or 20.04 or 22.04.
 On a 2019 HP Chromebook with Intel processor, building Praat takes a forbidding 27 minutes.